DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 If your data service supports filtering operations, you can handle the DataGrid filtering state changes in order to request data from the server with the corresponding filters applied.

 In case of remote filtering, you don't need to use the `LocalFiltering` plugin.
-Handle the `FilteringState` plugin's `filtersChange` event to recieve filter changes' updates.
+Handle the `FilteringState` plugin's `onFiltersChange` event to receive filter changes' updates.
 Filter changes are updated once an end-user modifies text within the Filter Row editors or other filtering controls.
-Once the filtered data is recieved from the server, pass it to the `DataGrid` component's `rows` property.
+Once the filtered data is received from the server, pass it to the `DataGrid` component's `rows` property.

 ## Using Filtering with Other Data Processing Plugins